ALSETLab/2025-Summer-PowerGrid-Course/docs/index.md

 auto_title: false
 ---

-# 2025 PhD Summer Course on "Introduction to Power Grid Dynamics, Stability and Control"
+# 2025 PhD Summer School on "Introduction to Power Grid Dynamics, Stability and Control"

 Welcome to the website for the 2025 Summer Course on "Introduction to Power Grid Dynamics, Stability and Control".